Post

 tar xzf ./actions-runner-osx-x64-2.325.0.tar.gz

-The above is just a reference; it is recommended to follow the steps in your settings page to get the latest version of the Runner image.
+The above is just a reference; it is recommended to follow the steps on your settings page to ensure you have the latest version of the Runner image.

 Configure Settings: